Breeanna Elliott

 Bio:

-Since arriving at Yale, her research and language studies have been generously funded by the Yale Center for the Study of Race, Indigeneity, and Transnational Migration, the MacMillan Center for International and Area Studies, the Critical Language Scholarship Program, and the Social Science Research Council.
+Her doctoral research and language studies have been generously funded by the Yale Center for the Study of Race, Indigeneity, and Transnational Migration, the Yale MacMillan Center for International and Area Studies, the Critical Language Scholarship Program, the Social Science Research Council, and the Fulbright-Hays Program.